MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/remote_host_management.md

 Hyper-V Manager is an in-box tool for diagnosing and managing your local Hyper-V host and a small number of remote hosts.
 This article documents the configuration steps for connecting to Hyper-V hosts using Hyper-V Manager in all supported configurations.

-> Hyper-V Manager is avaliable through **Programs and Features** as **Hyper-V Managememt Tools** on [any Windows OS with Hyper-V included](../quick_start/walkthrough_compatibility.md#OperatingSystemRequirements).
+> Hyper-V Manager is available through **Programs and Features** as **Hyper-V Management Tools** on [any Windows OS with Hyper-V included](../quick_start/walkthrough_compatibility.md#OperatingSystemRequirements).
 Hyper-V Platform does not need to be enabled in order to manage remote hosts.

 To connect to a Hyper-V host in Hyper-V Manager, make sure **Hyper-V Manager** is selected in the left hand pane and then select **Connect to Server...** in the right-hand pane.